 Epidemiologists specialize in tracking the origins and patterns of disease and illness.
 Whether the subject matter is infectious disease (e.g., AIDS) or unintentional injuries (e.g., falls among the elderly) epidemiologists seek to define the characteristics of an emerging or existing public health problem, measure the incidence and prevalence of the epidemic, and design appropriate interventions to control it.
 Students who are interested in epidemiology are advised to use free electives to acquire a strong background in applied statistics and research methods; computer skills, and in particular a familiarity with commonly used statistical packages such as SPSS, SAS or Epi Info will provide students with a competitive edge in graduate school.
 Graduate study in the field (either a Master of Public Health or a Master of Science in Public Health) is required to obtain a position as an epidemiologist.

 Epidemiologists work in a variety of settings.
 They are employed by hospitals, state, local, and federal government agencies, and private foundations.
-Currently, two HPM graduates now work as senior epidemiologists/program managers for the Rhode Island Department of Health.
-Students interested in advanced study in public health or epidemiology should confer with Dr. Pezza about graduate school options and course planning.
+Two HPM graduates have worked as senior epidemiologists/program managers for the Rhode Island Department of Health.
+Students interested in advanced study in public health or epidemiology should confer with their advisor about graduate school options and course planning.

 Public health promotion